Icon

 Having held an EU Blue Card for 48 months, you are eligible to apply for a permanent residence permit.

-What will change in the Swedish Blue Card issuance procedure in 2025?
+What has changed in the Swedish Blue Card issuance procedure in 2025?

 1. Reduced salary threshold